Concordium/concordium.github.io/source/mainnet/net/guides/wallet-sdk/wallet-sdk-identity-recovery.rst

 The following example demonstrates the process of generating an identity recovery request.
 Part of the input to the request is a secret value derived from the seed phrase, and this value should be kept secret in a similar manner as the seed phrase and account signing keys.

-In the example below functionality for retrieving the list of identity providers is present.
+In the example below, functionality for retrieving the list of identity providers is present.
 To see an example of how to implement this function, please check out :ref:`Identity Provider List`.

 .. tabs::